Germany boasts balanced budget, resists euro zone stimulus

 Some ECB sources expect the bank’s Governing Council to approve a limited form of QE in which the ECB would buy some bonds centrally but national central banks would do most purchases of their own countries’ bonds at their own risk.

-The European Commission set out detailed rules on Tuesday for a planned 315 billion euro investment programme over the next three years, involving no new public money in deference to German objections.
+The European Commission set out detailed rules on Tuesday for a planned 315 billion euro investment program over the next three years, involving no new public money in deference to German objections.

 Public investment and structural reforms could win limited leeway for countries breaking EU budget rules, it said.
 That reduces the likelihood of tough penalties on France or Italy, the euro zone’s second and third largest economies, when their fiscal plans are reviewed again in March.